 One MercuryGate client was able to address the sudden shift in purchasing habits with some ingenuity, and the help of the cloud-based TMS.
 This large home goods retailer watched as its e-commerce product stock in distribution centers was depleted, only to see shuttered stores still full of products.
 Our SaaS-based transportation system enabled the company to pivot and start shipping out of their stores as local e-fulfillment centers.

 Another big challenge that many businesses saw over the last year was the high rate of returns – sometimes as much as 30%, which isn’t uncommon in e-commerce.

 This means that not only do businesses have to deliver goods to customers quickly and cost-effectively, they also must have a way to pick up products for return and deliver them back to the right place.
 In fact, many businesses pushed out return dates through January to allow parcel carriers time to recover from the transportation bubble in November and December.

 How final mile is adapting to the changes

-There’s more to learn about why the TMS is so critical in today’s disrupted supply chain
+learn More about why the Role of a TMS is so critical in a disrupted supply chain

-Our webinar The Role of the TMS in the Supply Chain: 2021 & Beyond hosts industry leaders from Moen, Translogistics, and Capgemini in a real-world discussion on stories about how they’ve adapted to manage disruption.
+Our webinar The Role of the TMS in the Supply Chain hosts industry leaders from Moen, Translogistics, and Capgemini in a real-world discussion on stories about how they’ve adapted to manage disruption.
 During the webinar they also reveal how they’re achieving end-to-end supply chain visibility with the MercuryGate TMS.